HydraMeshnet/developer-portal/morpheus.md

   - [Usage](#Usage)
   - [Example Codes](#Example-Codes)

-Morpheus is a Hydra plugin.
+DAC is a Hydra plugin.
 All nodes by default are able to participate in the Hydra network and by default support this custom [AIP29](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md) (see below) transaction, but still they're not forced to handle DID Document state.

 ## Prerequisites

-In order to try out Morpheus, you have to connect to a Hydra blockchain.
+In order to try out DAC, you have to connect to a Hydra blockchain.
 You can do that locally or using our infrastructure.

 ### Local Development